Using the Template

 You'll need the following Python libraries installed.
 It's recommended to use the pip installer to easily install them.

-• is a software library for computing FAIR monte carlo simulations.
+• Pyfair is a software library for computing FAIR monte carlo simulations.
 This is the core library performing the computations for the risk modeling.

 pip install pandas